ScribesZone/ModelScript/docs/ta.rst

 For more information about Kmade_ see the `Kmade user manual`_.

-Note that the integration between Kmade_ and ModelScripts is achieved via the XML representation of Kmade_ model.
+Note that the integration between Kmade_ and ModelScript is achieved via the XML representation of Kmade_ model.

 ..  _Kmade: https://forge.lias-lab.fr/projects/kmade